vidjil/vidjil/doc/vidjil-algo.md

 nor on the standard output.
 They instead add a `clusters` sections in the `.vidjil` file that will be visualized in the web application.

-The `-n` option triggers an automatic clustering using DBSCAN algorithm (Ester and al., 1996).
+The `--cluster-epsilon` option triggers an automatic clustering using DBSCAN algorithm (Ester and al., 1996).
-Using `-n 5` usually cluster reads within a distance of 1 mismatch (default score being +1 for a match and -4 for a mismatch).
+Using `--cluster-epsilon 5` usually cluster reads within a distance of 1 mismatch (default score being +1 for a match and -4 for a mismatch).
 However, more distant reads can also be clustered when there are more than 10 reads within the distance threshold.
-This behaviour can be controlled with the `-N` option.
+This behaviour can be controlled with the `-cluster-N` option.

 The `-=` option allows to specify a file for manually clustering two windows considered as similar.
 Such a file may be automatically produced by vidjil